playfulprogramming/playfulprogramming/content/blog/understanding-the-dom/index.md

 }
 ```

-Once this is all ran, if you inspect the elements tab in your debugger, you should be left with HTML that looks like this:
+Once this is run, if you inspect the elements tab in your debugger, you should be left with HTML that looks like this:

 ```html
 <div id="divToList" role="list" aria-label="My favorite fruits">